 - Attend college fairs.
 A college fair is a gathering of college representatives who are looking to speak about their college to interested high school students.
 They can tell you about almost everything at their college.
 Ask your counselor about how to find college fairs in your area.

 - Take the SAT, ACT, and/or SAT Subject Tests… but practice first!
 Most students take the SAT or ACT for the first time during the spring of their junior year.
 The best way to study is by taking practice tests. the College Board and The Khan Academy have partnered to offer free SAT prep.
 The ACT also offers similar resources.
 Both the College Board and ACT offer fee waivers, if you are concerned about the costs of taking these exams.

 - Register for the SAT, ACT, and/or SAT Subject Tests.
 Most colleges require that you submit an SAT or ACT score.
-More selective colleges, such as Carnegie Mellon, may require you to submit one or more SAT Subject Test scores as well.
-Both the College Board and ACT offer fee waivers, if you are concerned about the costs of taking these exams.
+More selective colleges, such as Carnegie Mellon, may require or recommend that you to submit one or more SAT Subject Test scores as well.
+Both the College Board and ACT offer fee waivers, if you're concerned about the costs of taking these exams.

 - Attend information sessions at your high school given by colleges in which you're interested.
 Also, be aware of evening and weekend sessions hosted by colleges in your local area by visiting the college's webpage or joining their mailing list.

 - Research applications and financial aid deadlines.
 Communicate with your school counselor to make sure that your transcript and letters of recommendation are submitted to all colleges to which you are applying.

 - Apply for financial aid.
 Complete and submit the Free Application for Federal Student Aid (FAFSA).
 Some colleges, such as Carnegie Mellon, require you to submit a CSS PROFILE in addition to the FAFSA.